 Portugal has quickly become one of the most popular destinations in Europe.
 The promise of exciting cities, a beautiful coastline filled with beaches, good food and wine, and reasonable prices is hard for any traveller to resist.
 But what if you are short on time?
 Is it worth it to do just one week in Portugal?
 As someone who has done it, absolutely!
-Here is my suggestion for a one week Portugal Itinerary.
+Here is my suggestion for a 1 week Portugal Itinerary.

 Getting Around Portugal